Skip to content

 Wealth Advisor, Trader

-Cameron is a Wealth Advisor who has been in the finance industry since 2008 and joined Cornerstone in 2020.
-He works with individuals and families as well as small business owners to help them pursue financial freedom through individualized financial planning.
-As Trader, Cameron also assists the team with investment analysis and portfolio construction, as well as the processing of trades and money transactions for our clients.
-Cameron enjoys having conversations with our Spanish-speaking clients.
+Cameron has been in the finance industry since 2008 and an advisor since 2012, and is dedicated to working with individuals, families, and small business owners to help them pursue financial freedom through individualized financial planning.
+As a trader, he supports the team with investment analysis, portfolio construction, and the processing of trades and money transactions for our clients.
+Cameron also enjoys connecting with our Spanish-speaking clients, ensuring they receive the same high level of service.

 Interests: Cameron was born and raised in the Tri-Cities.
 He is married to Jamie, and they have four wonderful children, Evelyn, Cassidy, Caleb, and Clara.
 Cameron is an active member in his community and his church.
-He enjoys being outdoors as much as possible with his kids, whether he is skiing, mountain biking or taking pictures with his drone.
+He enjoys being outdoors as much as possible with his kids, whether he is skiing, mountain biking, taking pictures with his drone, or motorcycle camping.

 Cameron-square